| Report: Well,

 Hopper won't take too long.
 Getting cleared to

 fly again is a entirely different matter.
+See,

 it all started a week ago, leaving Interlaken.